n-hien/Amazon-Web-Scraping/README.md

 - function <i> get_data </i> is used to get the data from each page, and append it to dataFrame<br>
 - then, loop through all pages and save dataset in .csv file
 <h2>Product Analysis</h2>
-- Firstly, duplicates in the "Asin" column will be removed br>
+- Firstly, duplicates in the "Asin" column will be removed <br>
-- Then,the datatypes of price, Rating and Number of Rating will be converted to numeric for analysis purposebr>
+- Then,the datatypes of price, Rating and Number of Rating will be converted to numeric for analysis purpose<br>
 - Using dataFrame.describe() and boxplot to see the distribution of product price
 <p align="center">
   <img src="boxplot.png">